 - Auditors who are tasked with assessing SMS compliance.

 The number of reported safety issues is a direct reflection of safety reporting culture – and culture is something that happens at an organization-wide level.
 If an SMS performance isn't reaching a targeted benchmark, then everyone needs to be aware of how he or she can improve the safety reporting culture.
 If reporting numbers are good, then everyone should be encouraged to keep up the good work.

 Aviation SMS dashboard charts can display complex ideas using a single chart.
 Dashboards typically have many related charts to display.
 One chart by itself may not provide a complete picture of the SMS' performance.
 Complementary charts help managers see the bigger picture.
 In SMS Pro, for example, users can drag and drop multiple charts on the screen to create a story that is more representative of SMS activity.

 Another aviation safety chart that pairs well with this article's highlighted chart would be an "Issue Comparison By Month" chart or another similar chart that compares the current time period to the previous time period.
 From the chart at the right, we can see hazard reporting metrics for the current month super-imposed over the previous month's safety reporting activity.

 Complementary charts, such as the one at the right, display more specific, incremental representations of reported issue activity.

-SMS Pro has several other SMS performance monitoring charts to help safety teams and the accountable executive keep on top of the SMS.
-To learn more about these charts,please watch these short demo videos.
+SMS Pro has several other SMS performance monitoring charts to help safety teams and accountable executives keep on top of the SMS.
+To learn more about these charts, please watch these short demo videos.

 Live SMS Pro Demo

-If your SMS needs help monitoring performance, we can help.
+If your SMS needs help to monitor performance, we can help.
 Sign up for a live SMS Pro demo.